 Do you work with WooCommerce?
 The great news is so do we!
 QStock Inventory is a Warehouse Management System, or WMS, and has a deep real-time WooCommerce Integration with Intacct through a web services connection.
-Today we’ll be showing you how we take in Orders from WooCommerce, allocate and pick/pack/ship that order physically in the warehouse with barcode scanning and automatically create a sales invoice document in Intacct.
+Today we’ll be showing you how we take in Orders from WooCommerce, allocate and pick/pack/ship that orders physically in the warehouse with barcode scanning and automatically create a sales invoice document in Intacct.

 One of the things that QStock does is streamline the fulfillment process in your physical warehouse.